anguslcc/stock-app/README.md

 ### 2.5.1  Scenario 1 (Unauthorized Request)

-- Run the API request of `Get All Available Stocks`
+- Execute the `Get All Available Stocks` API request.

 ### 2.5.2  Scenario 2 (Forbidden Request)

-- Run the API request of `Get Access Token (Read)` to get an access token from keycloak
+- Obtain an access token from Keycloak by running the `Get Access Token (Read)` API request.
-- Run the API request of `Save Stock Data`
+- Execute the `Save Stock Data` API request.

 ### 2.5.3  Scenario 3 (Authorized Request)

+- Obtain an access token from Keycloak by running the `Get Access Token (Read)` API request.
+- Execute the `Get All Available Stocks` API request.

+### 2.5.4  Scenario 4 (Continuous Data Retrieval)

-- Run the API request of `Get Access Token (Read)` to get an access token from keycloak
+- Obtain an access token from Keycloak by running the `Get Access Token (Read)` API request.
-- Run the API request of `Get All Available Stocks`
+- Execute the `Get Stock Details` API request.
+Ensure to update the id parameter as necessary based on the output from the `Get All Available Stocks` request.
+- Wait for 1 minute and repeat the `Get Stock Details API` request to verify continuous data fetching.

 ## 2.6  Database